You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Built in the early 17th century, the Bridge of Sighs is steeped in history and legend.
 As prisoners were led across the bridge, the story goes that they caught their last glimpse of the serene beauty of Venice through its latticed windows, sighing in despair at their impending fate.

-As the sun sets over the Grand Canal, the Bridge of Sighs glows with a golden hue, echoing the whispers of the past.
-The sound of gondoliers' songs and the gentle lapping of water against the ancient stones create an ambiance that seems to transcend time.
+As the sun sets over the Grand Canal, the Bridge of Sighs glows with a golden hue; the sound of gondoliers' songs and the gentle lapping of water against the ancient stones create an ambiance that is one of the best memories of Venice.
+It is spoiled a lot by the crowds of summer, though, when huge numbers of tourists push and shove to get that perfect selfie.
+Make sure you travel to Venice during these months if you can.

-For more on the history and the incredible legends of love and tragedy that surround the Bridge of Sighs click here.
+For more on the history and the incredible legends of love and tragedy that surround the Bridge of Sighs, and tips for visiting, click here.

 Acqua Alta Bookstore is a literary haven nestled in the heart of Venice, Italy.
-Unlike any other bookstore, books here are not confined to traditional shelves.
-Instead, they are stacked inside bathtubs, and even a full-sized gondola right on its canal-facing entrance.
+Unlike any other normal sort of bookstore, books here are not confined to traditional shelves.
+Instead, they are stacked inside bathtubs and even a full-sized gondola right on its canal-facing entrance.

 Situated in the charming Castello district, Acqua Alta has become an emblem of Venice's creative spirit.
 The name itself, "Acqua Alta," meaning "high water" in Italian, alludes to the city's infamous flooding, which can transform the store into an aquatic wonderland.
 However, this quirky characteristic only adds to its allure, making the reading experience truly one-of-a-kind.

-The incredible Acqua Alta book store as featured in our Shopping in Venice guide.
+You will want to check out more about the incredible Acqua Alta bookstore, which is featured in our Shopping in Venice guide.

 Art in Piazza